If you think YOU have a busy schedule, take a look at Ernestine Buckmeister's weekly

 From The Childrens Book Review blog

-Pearl Stitchem, Grand Master Hi Ya and Mr. Oompah, make this book even more
+Pearl Stitchem, Grand Master Hi Ya and Mr. Oompah, make this book even more playful and fun.

 From Tortoise on the Loose blog